CommandPost/CommandPost-Website/index.md

 # Introduction

-CommandPost is a **free** and [open source](https://github.com/CommandPost/CommandPost/blob/develop/LICENSE.md) Mac application that allows you to seriously speed up your creative editing process through powerful and customisable automation tools.
-Think Apple's [Automator](https://macosxautomation.com/automator/), with a little bit of [BetterTouchTool](https://www.boastr.net) and [Keyboard Maestro](https://www.keyboardmaestro.com) thrown in, but specifically designed for creative professionals.
+CommandPost is a **free** and [open source](https://github.com/CommandPost/CommandPost/blob/develop/LICENSE.md) native macOS application that acts as a bridge between control surfaces, and software that doesn't natively support control surfaces, such as [Apple's Final Cut Pro X](https://www.apple.com/final-cut-pro/) and Adobe After Effects.

-CommandPost has over <span style="color: #e8a75d;">**3300 active monthly users**</span> and over <span style="color: #e8a75d;">**1507 users**</span> in our [Facebook Group](https://www.facebook.com/groups/commandpost/).
+There are currently over <span style="color: #e8a75d;">**3300 active monthly users**</span> and over <span style="color: #e8a75d;">**1750 users**</span> in our [Facebook Community](https://www.facebook.com/groups/commandpost/).

-Built on-top of a powerful and flexible plugin architecture, CommandPost provides an **open platform** where editors worldwide can easily create and share useful tools to make their editing lives easier - allowing them to spend less time worrying about keystrokes, and more time doing creative things.
-We want to remove boring workflow obstacles so that everyone can **get home earlier** and spend **less** time in front of a computer.
+It's used by filmmakers, scientists and just general macOS fans all over the world to seriously speed up mundane tasks through powerful and customisable automation tools.

+For example, you can apply individual effects within Final Cut Pro or After Effects with the single tap of a button.

-For those that know how to do basic coding, building plugins for CommandPost will also be a breeze, as they're created using the powerful, fast, and easy-to-learn [Lua](https://dev.commandpost.io/lua/overview/) - the same scripting language used by [Blackmagic Fusion](https://www.blackmagicdesign.com/products/fusion/), [Adobe Lightroom](https://www.adobe.com/au/products/photoshop-lightroom.html) and even parts of [Apple iOS](https://twitter.com/_inside/status/1026173832527265792).
+Developed in [Lua](https://dev.commandpost.io/lua/overview/) (the same scripting language used by [Blackmagic Fusion](https://www.blackmagicdesign.com/products/fusion/), [Adobe Lightroom](https://www.adobe.com/au/products/photoshop-lightroom.html) and even parts of [Apple iOS](https://twitter.com/_inside/status/1026173832527265792)), it's insanely customisable and powerful.

 It's also fully compatible with [Hammerspoon](http://www.hammerspoon.org).

-It's currently focussed on Apple's [Final Cut Pro](http://apple.com/final-cut-pro/), however the road-map is to add useful functionality for other tools we use on a daily basis, like [Adobe After Effects](http://www.adobe.com/au/products/aftereffects.html), [mocha Pro](http://www.imagineersystems.com/products/mocha-pro/) and [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve).

 You can listen to Chris explain CommandPost on Final Cut Pro Radio [Episode #57](http://fcpradio.com/episode057.html) and [Episode #43](http://fcpradio.com/episodes/episode043.html).